 Table of Contents

-Before we begin, you should know since November 2019 the Network Operations Center department has been operating in our headquarters.
-The team is responsible for continuous monitoring of SMSAPI services and other bulk SMS platforms of LINK Mobility Group.
+Before we begin, you should know since November 2019, the Network Operations Center department has been operating in our headquarters.
+The team is responsible for continuously monitoring SMSAPI services and other bulk SMS platforms of LINK Mobility Group.

 The NOC works in shifts, allowing it to operate 24 hours, no matter the holidays and days off.
 Among their competencies are incident solving and malfunction maintenance after the working hours of our office.
 Furthermore, they create solutions that help during future incidents.